Summer days are winding down; it’s almost time for school to start.

 Watch the full recorded livestream of the virtual town hall below:

-For additional information about diabetes and school, consult the ADA’s Safe at School resources, JDRF’s School and T1D resources (made possible in part through the support of Lilly Diabetes), and School resources from our partners at Beyond Type 1.
+For additional information about diabetes and school, consult the ADA’s Safe at School resources, Breakthrough T1D’s School Guide, and school resources from our partners at Beyond Type 1.